HaicoMaters/Price-Comparison-Website/README.md

    This project was built to help me learn **ASP.NET MVC** and enhance my **C# programming** skills.
 It is a simple platform where users can compare prices of a particular item across multiple vendors/websites.
 The platform includes several key features to facilitate the price comparison process and improve user experience.

+   Much of the codebase varies in quality due to my learning process resulting in the earlier code to be significantly worse than the later code.
+However, much of the earlier code has been rewritten as i learned more about it.
+For example; early on almost all the buisness logic was in the controllers, whilst as i learnt more about ASP.NET, much of this code was moved to the services and often rewritten to be better.

    ## Core Features

    - **Product Listings**: Users can view products, vendors, and price listings.